unnown/HH_FTop/README.md

+TODO
-TODO load actual material list from config
+* load actual material list from config
-TODO spawners worth should be a special case
+* spawners worth should be a special case
-TODO make checks async (doesn't have to be 100% realtime)
+* make checks async (doesn't have to be 100% realtime)